p-raj/p-raj.github.io/un-productive.md

 ====

-Productivity Tools
+# Productivity Tools
 Productivity tools would be the wave in the down turn market.
 When companies would be cutting all the costs, people would start looking for alternatives that are cheap and offer a lot of basic features and combine products together.
 Bundled SAAS is a good choice.

-#2
+Brain-dump

-Google Docs UI layer --> Dropbox Paper
+- Google Docs UI layer --> Dropbox Paper

-Google Drive UI layer <--> Basecamp
+- Google Drive UI layer <--> Basecamp

 Product implementation using the existing products and platforms, such that all the platforms can be integrated seamlessly, with your logic in the loop
-- checkout basecamp pricing page
+- checkout Basecamp pricing page